decktra/model_sandbox/README.md

 ### Account

 This model represents an user’s account.
-Its main attribute is `balance` (an integer representing USD cents) which represents the total amount of money in the user’s account.
+Its main attribute is `balance` (an integer for USD cents) which represents the total amount of money in the user’s account.
 Its associations are:

 1. A `belongs_to` association to User.
 2. A `has_many` association to Entries, which are the actual money transactions (see more below).